“Stroke is a leading cause of death for women.

 Is atrial fibrillation (AF) a risk factor for stroke?

-Yes.
-In Stroke – Causes, Signs & Symptoms: What Increases My Chance of Having A Stroke? the BHF also note:
+In Stroke – Causes, Signs and Symptoms: Are You At Risk of Having A Stroke? the BHF also note:

 African American Women